Today you're going to learn all the potential benefits of CBD and CBD oil.

 5. CBD Could Help with Anxiety Relief (human studies)

-Well, if you have a social anxiety disorder, you’ll be glad to know there have been a dozen studies that have shown CBD can reduce SAD.
+If you have a social anxiety disorder, you’ll be glad to know there are dozen studies that have shown CBD can reduce SAD.

-For example, a 2011 study compared 2 groups of SAD patients on anxiety levels.
-The first group was given an oral dose of CBD, while researchers gave the second group a placebo.
-The researchers found that the group that they gave CBD had a significant decrease in anxiety levels, while the placebo group didn't.
+For example, a 2010 study compared 2 groups of SAD patients on anxiety levels (12).
+The first group was given an oral dose of CBD, while the second group got a placebo.
+The CBD-group had a significant decrease in anxiety levels, while the placebo group didn’t.

-In another study also done in 2011, researchers found that SAD patients who did a public speaking test and used CBD right before the test, significantly reduced:
+A different study found that SAD patients who did a public speaking test and used CBD right before the test (13), had:

-And anyone (with or without SAD) knows public speaking is a great way to trigger social anxiety.
+Public speaking is a reliable way to trigger social anxiety.

 The bottom line is:

-If you want to read our full guide on CBD oil and anxiety, click the link below:
+If you want to read our full guide on using CBD oil for anxiety, click the link below:

 6. CBD Could Help with Depression (only animal studies)

-Although studies on humans are rare, there are several studies done on animals that clearly show a positive effect of CBD on depression, without any negative side-effects.
+Human studies are rare.
+But there are several animal studies that show a positive effect of CBD on depression.
+The best part?
+These studies show CBD has anti-depressant effects, without any negative side effects.

 Now:

-Even though most of these studies are done on animals, the way the 5-HT1A-receptor receptor works in mice is very similar to the way it works in humans.
+Most CBD-depression studies are animal studies.
+But the way the 5-HT1A-receptor receptor works in mice is very similar to the way it works in humans.

 7. CBD Could Be a Potent Antipsychotic for Schizophrenia Patients